Plug-in hybrid: Series production

-In October 2021, Mitsubishi Motors updated the Mitsubishi Outlander PHEV with a new generation.
+In October 2021, Mitsubishi Motors introduced a new generation of the Mitsubishi Outlander PHEV.
 Initially debuting in Japan, the model it retains the 4B12 engine used by the previous generation Outlander PHEV, coupled with a more powerful motor and a larger 20 kWh battery.
-With rear motor improvements, the Outlander PHEV is able to seat 7 people.
+With rear-motor improvements, the Outlander PHEV can seat 7 people.

-Honda discontinued its only plug-in hybrid model in markets outside China, the Honda Clarity Plug-In Hybrid in 2021.
+Honda discontinued its only plug-in hybrid model in markets outside China, the Honda Clarity Plug-In Hybrid, in 2021.

-The Mazda CX-60 PHEV, the first plug-in hybrid vehicle from Mazda, went on sale in early 2022 initially for the European market.
+The Mazda CX-60 PHEV, Mazda's first plug-in hybrid, went on sale in early 2022, initially for the European market.
 The same plug-in hybrid powertrain was later adopted by the larger Mazda CX-80 and CX-90.

 In April 2024, BYD Auto launched the DM-i 5.0, its fifth-generation plug-in hybrid technology on the BYD Qin L DM-i and BYD Seal 06 DM-i.
 BYD claims, the system brought improved efficiency with 46.06% thermal efficiency, fuel consumption of 2.9 L/100km, and a maximum range of 2100 km.
 According to the International Energy Agency, plug-in hybrid sales in China grew faster than battery electric vehicles through early 2024, and all plug-in electric vehicles reached over 40% retail share in March.
 By year-end, China accounted for 3 out of 4 of global plug-in sales.

 In October 2024, Geely released the Leishen EM-i plug-in hybrid system, also known as the NordThor 2.0, which directly competes with BYD's technology.
 While it is not Geely's first plug-in hybrid system, the EM-i is claimed to have the world's highest thermal efficiency at 46.5%, and outperforms BYD's DM-i 5.0 system with combined range of 2390 km and a fuel consumption of 2.67 L/100km.
-BYD and Geely representatives had a public argumentation regarding which system has the higher thermal efficiency.
+BYD and Geely representatives had a public argument regarding which system has the higher thermal efficiency.

-Nissan released its first ever plug-in hybrid vehicle in April 2025, the Nissan Frontier Pro pickup truck.
+Nissan released its first-ever plug-in hybrid vehicle in April 2025, the Nissan Frontier Pro pickup truck.
 It is co-developed with Zhengzhou Nissan.
 It was followed by the Nissan N6 sedan in August 2025, co-developed with Dongfeng Nissan.
 These models are developed and produced in China with plans for global market release.

+On February 23, 2026, Chery revealed the Chery Stockman (known as the Chery KP31 before the launch), which will become the first ever diesel plug-in hybrid pickup truck.
+It is set to enter production and launch in Q4 2026, with Australia being its first market.
+A near-production version was unveiled at a press event on the same day in Sydney, Australia.